-To accomplish this, the CWL administrator will send an update request to each family on the waiting list to determine whether the family continues to be interested in the program.
+To accomplish this, the CWL administrator will use an electronic process to send an update request to each family on the waiting list to determine whether the family continues to be interested in the program.
 This update request will be sent to the last email address that the CWL administrator has on record for the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.

-If the family fails to respond within 10 business days, the CWL administrator will mail a letter to the last mailing address of record.
+If the family fails to respond within 10 business days, the CWL administrator will send a second email request to the email address that the CWL administrator has on record for the family.